 Proposal 2: In NR NTN, the indicated time in referenceTimeInfo and timeInfoUTC is referenced at gNB, i.e., UE should take into account the propagation delay in service link and feeder link when determining the time at the UE.

 Proposal 3: Remove “measured” from the definition of Mt for CondEvent T1:

-Mt is the time measured at UE.
+Mt is the time at UE.

 Proposal 4: Agree the TP as included in the Appendix.